Accounting and Information Systems

 The Department of Accounting and Information Systems prepares students to become professionals in their chosen area of accounting and information systems.
 Faculty members in the department have chosen to specialize in selected areas of accounting or information systems and they teach and conduct research in these areas.
 All faculty members at the professorial ranks have Ph.D.s in accounting or information systems appropriate to the courses they teach, and many have professional certification in their areas of specialization.
 This faculty is committed to the education of accounting and information systems professionals who will be active participants in this information age, with increasing demand for data analytics skills.

-The department's undergraduate program offers two options: Accounting (ACCT) and Information Systems Audit (ISA).
+The department's undergraduate program offers three options: Accounting (ACCT), Information Systems Audit (ISA), and Information Systems (ISO).
 These options are designed to allow students to specialize in their area of interest.
-Completion of the selected option prepares the student for entry level positions as professional accountants or information systems professionals who work in professional service firms, industrial companies, governmental entities, or to continue their education in graduate school.
+Completion of the selected option prepares the student for entry level positions as professional accountants or information systems professionals who work in professional service firms, industrial companies, governmental entitites, or to continue their education in graduate school.
 The job titles vary greatly and include auditor, information systems auditor, management accountant, tax preparer, systems consultant, systems analyst, controller, financial data analytics specialist, and cost analyst.
 The demand for our graduates has been strong throughout the department's history, and that demand is continuing.

 The department encourages its students to gain "real world" experience prior to graduation through an internship or by participating in the Cooperative Education Program.
 More information about these programs is available either from the department's faculty or Career Services.
 The department supports winter internships for seniors who enroll in the 152-hour program.